mtitenko5/pirogovasproject/README.md

 # pirogovasproject
-This is a roadmap of student project for practice
+This is a repository of student project for practice